pixelboogie/BinaryBlaze/README.md

 ## Description
 **BinaryBlaze** is a context-aware chatbot designed to offer personalized movie recommendations from your own movie database.
 Simply tell it, "I need a good laugh," and it might suggest, "You should definitely watch Glass Onion!"
 Your movie database is a text file listing movie titles and their synopses, and the chatbot leverages this database to provide accurate and dynamic movie suggestions based on user input.

-The application features a user-friendly interface with a text field where you can ask any movie-related question.
-The assistant's API manages conversation history, organizing everything neatly into threads, making for a seamless and engaging user experience.
+The application features a user-friendly interface with a text field where you can ask any movie-related question. **OpenAI's Assistant API** manages conversation history, organizing everything neatly into threads, making for a seamless and engaging user experience.

 ## Features
 - **Personalized Movie Recommendations**: Offers movie suggestions tailored to your mood or preferences based on a custom database.